 A more recent discovery of mine.
 This guide provides detailed instructions accompanied by thought-provoking discussion questions for each intervention.
 I was impressed with both the quality and originality; an instant upgrade to “house-tree-person.”

-You need only Google “icebreakers” and you’ll have a million to choose from.
+You only have to Google “icebreakers” and you’ll have a million activities to choose from.
 I’m not listing many, but they’re ones clients seem to enjoy the most.

 - Addictions: 36 Addiction Recovery Group Activities | (2018)

 - Expressive Therapist: Group Activities | 75 group activities for children, teenagers, and adults in a mental health setting

 - Group Therapy Activities for Adults from Love To Know

 - Group Therapy Activities for Substance Abuse & Relapse Prevention from Oxford Treatment Center (2020)

 - Music Therapy Activity Ideas | Blog posts include printable lyrics and worksheets